phillipclarke29/CV/README.md

 #### Software Development

 - Built and sold successful local authority micro networking products using initially elgg, then drupal and PHP that created successful knowledge based communities for vulnerable groups across the UK.
-- Designed, implemented, hosted and supported global case management software for Gaucher humanitarian Aid which tracked the medical histories of sick and dying children across the world.
+- Designed, implemented, hosted and supported global case management software for the European Gaucher Alliance which tracked requests for charitable access treatment for children and adults across the world with Gaucher disease.
 - Created an sms school bus alert system based on the Essendex api to support parents of disabled children.
 - Created an MVP goal sharing application for Amelore Ltd.
 - Set up marketing and fundraising databases for several national and international charities.